 Scan the following information and make a rough note of key pieces of information:

-“Even though all constituency seats are equal some are of far more importance than others in deciding which party or parties will form the next government.
-Some seats are described as being ‘safe seats’ this means that one party is so strong in that constituency that it would be almost impossible for its candidate to lose to one of the other parties.
-Often such seats are very geographical; many former industrial areas such as the Valleys of South Wales are often strongholds for the Labour Party many wealthier areas in the South of England are Conservative Party strongholds.
-Some seats however are described as marginal constituency seats these are seats where no single party is much stronger than another.
-Out of the 650 seats 194 currently have a majority of 10% of the people who voted so these seats would need a 5% (or less) swing in the vote for it to change hands.
+“Even though all constituency seats are equal, some are of far more importance than others in deciding which party or parties will form the next government.
+Some seats are described as being ‘safe seats’, this means that one party is so strong in that constituency that it would be almost impossible for its candidate to lose to one of the other parties.
+Often such seats are very geographical; many former industrial areas such as the Valleys of South Wales are often strongholds for the Labour Party, many wealthier areas in the South of England are Conservative Party strongholds.
+Some seats however are described as marginal constituency seats; these are seats where no single party is much stronger than another.
+Out of the 650 seats 194 currently have a majority of 10% of the people who voted, so these seats would need a 5% (or less) swing in the vote for it to change hands.
 Roughly this means that if 5% of voters from the party that won last time switched to the party that came second then the seat would change hands.
 These are the marginal seats that will decide the next government of the U.K. Marginal seats are not evenly distributed: within England, 15% of seats in the South East have majorities of 10% or less, compared with 51% in the South West.
 In Scotland, 19% of seats fall into this category, compared with 45% in Wales.
 Wales is going to be a very important battleground especially for the Labour Party that currently holds 11 of these.”

 Use your rough notes or key pieces of information to help you to answer the question with your opinion.

-Subheading for paragraph – AIs ‘first past the post’ a fair system for a modern democracy?
+Subheading for paragraph – Is ‘first past the post’ a fair system for a modern democracy?

 Scan the following information and make a rough note of key pieces of information:

-“Taking this idea of not all seats being of equal importance we can take the idea further by looking at our democracy and the idea of one person – one vote and is each vote equal?
-Look at this table does this seem fair to you?
+“We can take this idea of not all seats being of equal importance further by looking at our democracy and the idea of one person – one vote, and asking “Is each vote equal?”
+Look at this table, does this seem fair to you?
 This is the kind of pattern that exists with a ‘first past the post’ system.
 A lot of other countries have a system called Proportional Representation in which seats are awarded in line with the share or proportion of the vote; if a party wins 23% of the vote then it gets 23% of the seats.
 In the National Assembly elections in Wales we have a system in which 40 seats are first past the post in constituencies and then the remaining 20 seats are based on a form of proportional representation.
 A referendum on changing to a similar system for U.K. Parliamentary seats was a condition for the Liberal Democrats to join the current coalition government.
 They and a number of smaller parties campaigned for it but the Conservative and Labour parties joined forces against it and it was defeated easily.”

 Use your rough notes or key pieces of information to help you to answer the question with your opinion.